The Philosophy of Modern Song: Reception

-According to the book review aggregator Book Marks, the book was received positively, based on 36 reviews.

 Neil McCormick of The Daily Telegraph awarded the book a full five stars, and described it as "an excuse for the great man to write with joyful zest, piercing profundity and flamboyant imagination about whatever crosses his mind".
 David Remnick, writing in The New Yorker, praised it as "a rich, riffy, funny, and completely engaging book of essays".
 The book was described as "absolutely one of the best books about popular music ever written" by Chris Willman in Variety.
 Rolling Stone included it in a list of the "best music books of 2022".
 The Chicago Tribune named it one of the "10 best books of 2022" and the Sydney Morning Herald named it one of 10 books that "made their mark in 2022".
-The Buffalo News cited it as "one of the great books...of the past decade".
+The Buffalo News cited it as "one of the great books... of the past decade".

-Jody Rosen of the LA Times and Ludovic Hunter-Tilney of The Financial Times both noted that only four of the songs included were by women, which they interpreted as a "misogynist" oversight on the part of the author.
+Jody Rosen of the Los Angeles Times and Ludovic Hunter-Tilney of The Financial Times both noted that only four of the songs included were by women, which they interpreted as a "misogynist" oversight on the part of the author.
 Anne Margaret Daniel, writing in The Spectator, however, cautioned against looking at Dylan's choice of songs as representing any sort of canon or even list of "favorites", noting that Dylan actually seems to "dislike" some of the selections (e.g., Bing Crosby's "The Whiffenpoof Song" and the Eagles' "Witchy Woman").
 Daniel noted that Dylan appears to be using this particular set of songs "to illustrate points, to instruct and to entertain, not to...tell us what he likes best".

-Author and Xavier University English Professor Graley Herren wrote an essay arguing that Dylan's commentary on Bing Crosby's "The Whiffenpoof Song" is actually a veiled critique of Yale University's secretive Skull and Bones society.
-Herren sees this critique as being in subtextual dialogue with the book's chapters on Edwin Starr's "War" and John Trudell's "Doesn't Hurt Anymore".

 The book debuted at number three on The New York Times nonfiction best-seller list for the week ending November 5, 2022.
 It spent 10 consecutive weeks on the list.